SigurdJanson/plainEnum/README.md

 is.enum(bits)
 #> TRUE
 ```

+You can add the [sticky](https://github.com/decisionpatterns/sticky) package to retain attributes.
+But sticky does not work for all functions.
+E.g. `ifelse()` still removes them.

 The same is unfortunately true for `for` loops.
 They strip the enumeration values of their names.
 ```r-lang